 Forces & Forms Network

-Network members represent key countries and regions, including both developed and developing nations, underrepresented populations, as well as one international institution, the European University Institute, and include various disciplinary backgrounds ranging from astronomy to engineering to zoology.
-Members are key players in doctoral education and play leading roles in reform and innovation in their respective nations.
+Forces and Forms network members are key players in doctoral education and play leading roles in reform and innovation in their respective nations.
 They are in a position to provide information and data on global changes in doctoral education, as well as being the messengers who take recommendations from research synthesis workshops and other collaborations back to their respective countries and universities; helping disseminate policies that aim to educate socially responsible researchers around the globe.

 The network is a vehicle for exchange and centralization of information and research findings, and is a means of stimulating the production and synthesis of knowledge about innovations in doctoral education.
 The network provides members with a platform for working together across disciplines and national boundaries.
 It allows the expertise of members from around the world to be tapped by other members and policy makers and provides a centralized source of information on doctoral education worldwide.